Jesus: Last Supper

-The Last Supper is the final meal that Jesus shares with his twelve apostles in Jerusalem before his crucifixion.
+The Last Supper is the final meal that Jesus shared with his twelve apostles in Jerusalem before his crucifixion.
 The Last Supper is mentioned in all four canonical gospels; Paul's First Epistle to the Corinthians also refers to it.
 During the meal, Jesus predicts that one of his apostles will betray him.
 Despite each Apostle's assertion that he would not betray him, Jesus reiterates that the betrayer would be one of those present.
-Matthew 26:23–25 and John 13:26–27 specifically identify Judas as the traitor.
+Matthew 26:23–25 and John 13:26–27 identify Judas as the traitor.

-In the Synoptics, Jesus takes bread, breaks it, and gives it to the disciples, saying, "This is my body, which is given for you".
-He then has them all drink from a cup, saying, "This cup that is poured out for you is the new covenant in my blood," The Christian sacrament or ordinance of the Eucharist is based on these events.
+In the Synoptics, Jesus takes bread, breaks it, and gives it to the disciples, saying, "This is my body, which is given for you."
+He then has them all drink from a cup, saying, "This cup that is poured out for you is the new covenant in my blood."
+The Christian sacrament or ordinance of the Eucharist is based on these events.
 Although the Gospel of John does not include a description of the bread-and-wine ritual during the Last Supper, most scholars agree that John 6:22–59 (the Bread of Life Discourse) has a eucharistic character and resonates with the institution narratives in the Synoptic Gospels and in the Pauline writings on the Last Supper.

-In all four gospels, Jesus predicts that Peter will deny knowledge of him three times before the rooster crows the next morning.
+In all four gospels, Jesus predicts that Peter will deny knowledge of him three times before the cock crows the next morning.
 In Luke and John, the prediction is made during the Supper.
 In Matthew and Mark, the prediction is made after the Supper; Jesus also predicts that all his disciples will desert him.
 The Gospel of John provides the only account of Jesus washing his disciples' feet after the meal.
 John also includes a long sermon by Jesus, preparing his disciples (now without Judas) for his departure.
 Chapters 14–17 of the Gospel of John are known as the Farewell Discourse and are a significant source of Christological content.